NetApp/beegfs/roles/beegfs_ha_7_2/docs/role_variables.md

     # Pcs defaults
     beegfs_ha_pcsd_pcsd_path: /var/lib/pcsd/                    # Absolute path for the pcsd directory.

-    # Performance tuning defaults for both metadata and storage service settings
-    beegfs_ha_numa:                                             # NUMA node binding for BeeGFS service.
-This should be defined at the resource group level.
-This NUMA policy will be applied whenever and
-                                                                #   wherever the BeeGFS service resides.
-This can provide significant performance increases by avoiding the cache misses between NUMA nodes.

-    # Performance tuning defaults for metadata service settings
-    beegfs_ha_metadata_maximum_node_connections:                # beegfs_meta.conf connMaxInternodeNum value - maximum number of simultaneous connections to the same node.
-Default: 32
-    beegfs_ha_metadata_worker_threads:                          # beegfs_meta.conf tuneNumWorkers value - number of worker threads.
-Higher number of workers allows the server to handle more client requests in parallel.
-On dedicated metadata
-                                                                #   servers, this is typically set to a value between four and eight times the number of CPU cores.
-Note: 0 means use twice the number of CPU cores (but at least 4).
-Default: 32
-    beegfs_ha_metadata_file_creation_target_algorithm:          # beegfs_meta.conf TuneTargetChooser value - The algorithm to choose storage targets for file creation.
-                                                                #   Choices: [randomized, roundrobin, randomrobin, randominternode, randomintranode] Default: roundrobin

-    # Performance tuning defaults for storage service settings
-    beegfs_ha_storage_maximum_node_connections:                 # beegfs_storage.conf connMaxInternodeNum value - maximum number of simultaneous connections to the same node.
-Default: 128
-    beegfs_ha_storage_incoming_data_event_threads:              # The number of threads waiting for incoming data events.
-Connections with incoming data will be handed over to the worker threads for actual message processing.
-Default: 2
-    beegfs_ha_storage_worker_threads:                           # beegfs_storage.conf tuneNumWorkers value - number of worker threads.
-Higher number of workers allows the server to handle more client requests in parallel.
-On dedicated metadata servers,
-                                                                #   this is typically set to a value between four and eight times the number of CPU cores.
-Note: 0 means use twice the number of CPU cores (but at least 4).
-Default: 14
-    beegfs_ha_storage_use_aggressive_stream_polling:            # If set to true, the StreamListener component, which waits for incoming requests, will keep actively polling for events instead of sleeping until an
-                                                                #   event occurs.
-Active polling will reduce latency for processing of incoming requests at the cost of higher CPU usage.
-Default: true
-    beegfs_ha_storage_maximum_write_chunk_size:                 # The maximum amount of data that the server should write to the underlying local file system in a single operation.
-Default: 2048k
-    beegfs_ha_storage_maximum_read_chunk_size:                  # The maximum amount of data that the server should read to the underlying local file system in a single operation.
-Default: 2048k

     # Package version defaults (Warning!
 Only the patch version can change.)
     beegfs_ha_beegfs_version:                                   # BeeGFS package version.